Breeze/breeze.github.io/doc-net/nuget-packages.md

 ## Breeze NuGet Packages

-- For .NET Core ( versions 2 and 3) and Entity Framework Core ( 2 and 3)
+- For .NET Core (versions 2 through 7) and Entity Framework Core (2 through 7)

-         Version 3.x of the packages below is for .NET Core 3, whereas Version 1.x is for .NET Core 2.
-         If you are running ASP.NET Core 2/.NET Core 2 or EF Core 2 you will need to use the 1.x version of these packages.
-         Please note that only the Version 3.x packages will be upgraded in the future.
+> Note: Version 7.x of each package is for .NET 7,  whereas Version 6.x is for .NET Core 6, Version 5.x is for .NET Core 5, Version 3.x is for .NET Core 3 and Version 1.x is for .NET Core 2.
+Please note that only the Version 3 and later packages will be upgraded in the future.
 No further support for the .NET Core 2 packages will occur.

     - [Breeze.AspNetCore.NetCore](https://www.nuget.org/packages/Breeze.AspNetCore.NetCore/)
     - [Breeze.Core](https://www.nuget.org/packages/Breeze.Core/)